 Once a candidate gene has been identified it is possible to identify further targets by “connecting the dots” in biological pathways.3 For example, if the candidate gene is a kinase enzyme, the downstream phosphorylation targets may also be relevant.
 Both commercial and public resources are available for pathway analysis including Ingenuity Pathway Analysis and iPathwayGuide.

+Exome or Whole Genome sequencing

+Many investigators are now turning to the increasingly affordable and high throughput methods of exome or whole genome sequencing as a method of identifying genetic variation.
+Sequencing has the advantage of being able to identify all variation, both known and unknown, and has the advantage of being able to locate novel variants that would otherwise be missed out using the other approaches described above.
+However, the large volumes of data generated can be difficult to interpret.

 How is pharmacogenomics currently used in UK clinical practice within paediatrics?